As a child psychologist and mother, I still struggle with the right words to share with my child – and I’m struggling especially hard this week.

 - Acknowledge the events in a calm way and provide reassurance about the child’s own safety and security.
 Be honest – don’t tell children something “could never happen” here, or to them – but minimize anxiety by talking about the relative likelihood and the isolated nature of this particular event.
 Focus on their parents’ and caregivers’ ability and efforts to keep them safe from harm.

 - Keep your own emotions in check.
 Exposure to scary news is upsetting and overwhelming for adults.
 It is natural to be emotional at times.
 However, children look to their parents and other significant adults for a sense of whether or not things are “o.k.”
 Parents often serve as a child’s “barometer” regarding their own safety and security.
 It is important for parents to manage their own stress level and to have other adults to talk to about the news.

-As I watch the footage of rioting and looting in Ferguson, perhaps a final note of advice I can give is to remember when you’re angry and scared, the part of the brain responsible for thinking and judgment is not working well.
+As I watch the footage unfolding in Ferguson and around our community, perhaps a final note of advice I can give is to remember when you’re angry and scared, the part of the brain responsible for thinking and judgment is not working well.
 When upset, people often just react and this can make a bad situation worse.
 Being a part of a group can create a lot of good feelings – -participating in a peace rally or cheering on the Cardinals, for example.
 But in times of stress and confusion, mob behavior can cause people do to things they wouldn’t normally do.
 Walk away from the chaos until you can clear your head and make safe choices.